mahlonsmith/Thingfish-Metastore-PgGraph/README.md

 ## Description

 This is a metadata storage plugin for the Thingfish digital asset manager.
-It provides persistent storage for uploaded data to a PostgreSQL table.
+It provides persistent storage for uploaded data to PostgreSQL tables.

 It is heavily based on the regular PG metastore, however it differs by storing objects as nodes, and their relations as edges.